Slideshow Pictures: Low Testosterone -- Low T Causes, Symptoms and Treatments

 Low Testosterone and Sex

-A drop in testosterone doesn't always interfere with sex, but it can make it more difficult for your brain and body to get aroused.
-Some men may notice a drop in libido, while others may lose interest in sex completely.
-Low testosterone can also make it tougher to get or keep an erection.
+Low testosterone doesn't always interfere with sex, but it is possible.
+Some men with low testosterone may experience a drop in libido while others lose interest in sex completely.
+Low testosterone levels can make sex more difficult because it may be tougher to get or keep an erection.

 Testosterone, Mood, and Thinking